School Closings/Delays - How the Decision is Made

 How is the public notified?

-The EWSD utilizes an automated emergency notification system which will contact families via email, and primary and secondary phone numbers listed with each school.
+The EWSD utilizes an automated emergency notification system that will contact families via email, and primary and secondary phone numbers listed with each school.
 The message will also be shared via the district’s Facebook, Instagram, and Twitter accounts, mobile app, school websites, and will be shared with local TV and radio.

 When is the decision made?